Do these cold, short days have you dreaming about summer vacation?

 You probably watched your parents do it.
 Now you should do it: Empty your pockets or purse every day.
 If you hold on to just $12 a month, you’ll have nearly $50 after four months.

-Read the fine print.
-Typically there are lots of hoops to jump through to claim your reward.
+Read the fine print to make sure what hoops you need to jump through to claim your reward.

 How costly is bottled water compared to tap?
 According to the Natural Resources Defense Council: